Burswood Park Board maintains a strong commitment to our local environment.

 Before its transformation, the Park provided no sustainable wildlife habitats.
 Now, biological diversity is preserved and protected, and the parklands support an array of native fauna and flora, which are major drawcards for visitors.

-Nutrient levels in soils and plant material is regularly tested to ensure that chemicals, fertilisers and other applications are applied appropriately to minimise runoff into these sensitive environmental areas.
+Nutrient levels in soils and plant material are regularly tested to ensure that chemicals, fertilisers and applications are applied at the right time of the year to reduce the chance of run-off.

 Our lakes have been designed with minimal surface areas, in turn reducing water loss through evaporation, resulting in fewer bore water top-ups.
 Water quality is maintained by regularly dredging and removing organic build up in the bottom of the lakes that often create algae blooms and poor water quality.